 When it comes to the Leg Extension Machine, a very common exercise you will see people do is straightening out the legs and then lowering their legs back down.
 This is called the leg extension, which is why the machine is named the Leg Extension Machine.
 While there are benefits to this exercise, it also poses a risk to some people.
 Some people lack hamstring flexibility, which changes the curve of the pelvis.
 If so, your pelvis will tilt back and your back will flatten out.
 This flattening out of the back exposes your back to undo stress and pressure, which can result in irritation, pain, or full-blown injury.

 Slide Your Hand Behind Your Back

-Here are the things you can do:
+Here are some things you can do:

-Lastly, head down below hit LIKE and leave me a comment or question.
+Third, head down below and hit “Like” and leave me a comment or question.

 Rick Kaselj, MS

 If you are suffering from any kind of back discomfort, then click here to check out the Low Back Pain Solved program.